Floridia

 Floridia ([floˈriːdja]; Ciuriḍḍia [çʊˈɾiɖɖja]; from Latin Florae dies "day of Flora" or the adjective floridus "florid") is a town and comune in the Province of Syracuse, Sicily (Italy).

 Geography

 Floridia lies 12 km west of Syracuse.
 Its principal industries are agriculture, livestock, and manufacturing.

 Neighboring communities are Canicattini Bagni, Palazzolo Acreide, Syracuse, and Solarino.

 Climate

-On 11 August 2021, Floridia held the record for the highest recorded temperature in Europe at 48.8 C.
+On 11 August 2021, Floridia broke the record for the highest recorded temperature in Europe at 48.8 C.